ckeditor/ckeditor4-docs/guides/dev/package_managers/README.md

 * [ckeditor-standard-all](https://www.nuget.org/packages/ckeditor-standard-all)
 * [ckeditor-full](https://www.nuget.org/packages/ckeditor-full)

-Download NuGet command line client
+### Usage

-1. [Install NuGet command-line client](https://docs.microsoft.com/en-us/nuget/guides/install-nuget#nuget-cli) if you don't have it yet.
+Just open your command line in directory, where you'd like to install CKEditor, and use the following:

-1. `nuget install <packageID>`, e.g. `nuget install ckeditor-standard`
+`nuget install <packageID>`, e.g. `nuget install ckeditor-standard`

 You'll find the package installed into a directory like `ckeditor-standard.4.7.2`.